webrogue-runtime/webrogue-runtime.github.io/benefits/bakeable.md

 But in fact it is not always so.

 Game as well as modifications can be "baked" into Webrogue.
-Baking is originally used during debug process, but distribution of backed games is an option.
+Baking is originally used during debug process, but distribution of baked games is an option.
 Webrogue offers two baking methods:

 ## Native method